 At central level, the Disaster Management Interministerial Coordination Committee (DMCC) is responsible for decision making in case of nuclear/radiological emergency situations.
 The DMCC consists of appointed representatives of the ministries.
 The head of the DMCC is the Minister of Interior.
-At the regional level, there are 19 County Defence Committees (CDC), according to the 19 administrative counties, plus the Budapest Defence Committee (altogether 20).
+At the regional level, there are 19 County Defence Committees (CDC), according to the 19 administrative counties, plus the Budapest Defence Committee.
 At the local level, the local governments (the mayors) have the responsibility for local disaster management.

 DMCC's National Emergency Response Centre (DMCC NERC) is the professional decision support organ, which is giving advises for DMCC.
-For the support of the decision making process of DMCC NERC, the Hungarian Atomic Energy Authority (HAEA) operates the Nuclear Emergency Response Working Committee (DMCC NERWC).
-DMCC NERWC uses the analysis results of the HAEA and the Nuclear Emergency Information and Analysis Centre (NEIAC) of the National Directorate General for Disaster Management (NDGDM).
+For the support of the decision making process of DMCC NERC, it operates the Nuclear Emergency Response Working Committee (DMCC NERWC).
+DMCC NERWC uses the analysis results of the Hungarian Atomic Energy Authority (HAEA) and the Nuclear Emergency Information and Analysis Centre (NEIAC) of the National Directorate General for Disaster Management (NDGDM).